 Online reviews of the 4060 (Ti) are mostly negative for their poor price to performance ratio.
 I agree with them, if gaming is the only focus, these are poor value for money.

 I selected this because this is one of the cheapest modern 16GB Nvidia cards which is more useful for hobbyist experiments in light ML workloads over just gaming performance.
-So this unit excels at price to video RAM ratio which most reviewers neglect to consider.
+This unit excels at price to video RAM ratio which most reviewers neglect to consider.

 RAM - 2x32GB DDR5-5600 CL36 Kingston Fury